Denis Villeneuve’s vision of Frank Herbert’s opus isn’t perfect, but it is still a cinematic extravaganza that demands a viewing.

 And then there’s the matter of story flow.
 Rightfully, Villeneuve adapted only the first half of the novel for this movie and therefore, prevented one of the worst failures of the ’84 Lynch version.

 But in doing so, he inevitably ended the tale in the valley of the novel, i.e., the subdued mid-chapters.
-Not to say he concluded on a down note but the final hour of the movie strays into being dreary.
-I kept wondering when it was going to end, and not just because I needed to use the loo.
+Not to say he concluded on a down note but the final hour of the movie strays into dreary territory.
+I kept wondering when it was going to end, and not just because I (badly) needed to use the loo.

 In short, a commendable if expectedly flawed adaptation.
 Possibly capable of creating a small new generation of Dune fans too, I guess.